king-dopey/pytomation/contrib/RaspberryPi/Readme.txt

 "sudo chmod +x rpi_remote_client.py"  will do the trick or use your favorite file manager.

-For manual run from the current directory, ./rpi_remote_client.py
+For manual, run from the current directory, ./rpi_remote_client.py

-For automatic run at boot, first make then /etc/rc.local file executable so it runs at boot.
+For automatically running at boot, first make sure /etc/rc.local file is executable so it runs at boot.
 Now add this line to your /etc/rc.local file: su pyto -c "sleep 20;/home/pyto/rpi_remote_client.py 1>/dev/null" &

 This assumes you have a user "pyto" and the rpi_remote_client.py file